Larissa Suzuki: Career

-Suzuki's PhD thesis pioneered Data Infrastructures for Smart Cities, and she created the City Data Market Strategy of the Mayor of London, and her work was used to design Urban Platforms for over 40 European cities.
+Suzuki's PhD thesis pioneered Data Infrastructures for Smart Cities, and she created the City Data Market Strategy of the Mayor of London, and served as a framework for the design Urban Platforms for EU Smart cities.

 In 2012 Suzuki founded the UCL Society of Women Engineers and co-founded the Anita Borg Institute London Branch.
-She chairs the Tech London Advocates group on Smart Cities, and is a reviewer of grant/awards of the Royal Academy of Engineering, the Institution of Engineering and Technology, and served as a judge of the Association for Computing Machinery Global Student Research Competition.
-She currently serves as a DEI Committee Member of the Royal Academy of Engineering, is a Council Member of the Queen Elizabeth Prize for Engineering Ambassadors, and is a Member of the Search Committee of the QEPrize for Engineering.
+She chaired the Tech London Advocates group on Smart Cities, and is a reviewer of grant/awards of the Royal Academy of Engineering, the Institution of Engineering and Technology, and served as a judge of the Association for Computing Machinery Global Student Research Competition.
+She currently serves as a DEI Committee Member of the Royal Academy of Engineering, was a Council Member of the Queen Elizabeth Prize for Engineering Ambassadors, and a Member of the Search Committee of the QEPrize for Engineering.

 Honours and awards

-Prof Dr Suzuki is an EUR ING, a Fellow of the Institute of Engineering and Technology, the Royal Society of Arts, and is a Companion (Fellow level) of the Royal Aeronautical Society.
+Suzuki is an EUR ING, a Fellow of the Institute of Engineering and Technology, and is a Companion (Fellow level) of the Royal Aeronautical Society.
 In 2022 she was elected the Top 50 Women in European Tech, has been featured in the Financial Times, and was the Woman of the Year by the Women in IT Awards.
 In 2021, she received the Engineer of the Year Award from "Engineering Talent Awards", in partnership with the Royal Academy of Engineering and sponsored by McLaren Racing.
 Her contributions to science and engineering has also been included in the Institute of Engineering and Technology "95 inspiring engineers and technologist of the past, present, and future".